MonirZaman/MonirZaman.github.io/_posts/2023-03-17-Work-In-Progress-Financial-Data-Science-Part1-Cloud-Infrastructure.md

 You can adapt this code example to your own scenario by changing the Lambda functions, the VPC, and the Step Function definition.

+## VPC

+VPC stands for Virtual Private Cloud.
+It is a virtual network that you can create in AWS.
+It allows you to launch AWS resources, such as EC2 instances, RDS instances, and Lambda functions, into a virtual network that you define.

+In the example code I provided below, the VPC is created using the AWS CDK ec2.Vpc construct.
+The max_azs parameter specifies the maximum number of availability zones to use, and the cidr parameter specifies the IP address range for the VPC.
+The subnet_configuration parameter specifies the subnets to create in the VPC.
+In this case, only one public subnet is created.

+The DynamoDB table and the Lambda functions are created in the VPC using the vpc parameter.
+The security_groups parameter specifies the security groups to associate with the Lambda functions.
+In this case, the default security group for the VPC is used.
+The allow_all_outbound parameter specifies whether to allow all outbound traffic from the Lambda functions.

 Here is the sample cdk code:

 ```typescript